-Hand out copies of GN 2 and colored pencils.
-Explain that they will make a door hanger as a reminder to help others.
-Invite the children to color the door hanger, cut along the solid lines, then fold the paper along the dotted line and glue the two sides together.
-Encourage the children to take the door hanger home and share the meaning of it with their family.
-Then suggest that they challenge family members to read both sides and decide a way they can care for others each time they see the door hanger.

-LOVING AND SERVING GOD

-Invite children to gather, and lead them in cleaning up the worship space.
+Hand out copies of GN 2, NRSV Bibles, and pencils.
+Invite the children to use the Bible passage, John 21:15-17, to fill in the blanks.
+Encourage the children to take the passage home and share the story with their family.
+Then suggest that they hang the story where all can see it and challenge their family members to decide a way they can care for others each time they see the story.
+LOVING AND SERVING GOD Invite children to gather, and lead in cleaning up the worship space.
 Remind them that what Jesus asked Peter to do, we are called to do too.
 Peter wasn't the only follower of Jesus called to love others in Jesus' name.
 Suggest that a call like that changes us and how we see others.
-If you used the activity in "Claiming God's Grace" or "Celebrating God's Grace," remind participants to look for ways to live out their ideas this week.

-Offer this blessing over the group before they leave:

-Like Peter, you are called to love Jesus by loving others.
+If you used the activity in "Claiming God's Grace" and/or "Offering God's Grace," remind participants to look for ways to live out their ideas this week.
+Offer this blessing over the group before they leave: Like Peter, you are called to love Jesus by loving others.
 Go in grace and do as Jesus asks.
 And when you have the chance to share Jesus' love with others, be grateful!
 Invite children to join you again next week.
+GN 2 Solution: